AndreaPuffo/uncertain_cegis/documentation/INSTALLATION.md

 ```

 TODO: add installation of jax aside (it depends on whether you have a CPU or GPU).

+TODO: requirement file not including Mosek, to be updated.

 (use `deactivate` upon completion.)